Contracting Guidelines

 Construction contracting is generally divided into three broad categories referred to as "MRRA" (maintenance, repair, replacement or alteration), "Modification" and Speculative Building (taxable by cities only).

-• “MRRA” contracting covers a limited set of contracting activities generally related to enhancements made to existing buildings or structures.
+• Covers a limited set of contracting activities generally related to enhancements made to existing buildings or structures.

-• “Modification” contracting generally refers to all construction activities (including new construction) other than MRRA.
+• Generally refers to all construction activities (including new construction) other than MRRA, and includes alteration over the threshold.

-• Speculative builders are generally the owners of the real property who improve and sell the real property.
+• Generally, the owners or a contractor/owner of the real property who improves the property and intends to sell the real property upon completion.
 The speculative builder tax is imposed only at the city level.

 NOTE: If you are an out-of-state contractor performing construction contracting activities in Arizona, you are subject to TPT because you have physical nexus.
 The economic nexus rules and thresholds (applicable to retail sales) do not apply to streams of revenue from such contracting activities.
 Out-of-state contractors performing prime contracting work in Arizona will generally be taxable under one of the categories listed above.

 Contractors engaging in taxable construction projects or activities are required to obtain a TPT license.
 New contractors and out-of-state contractors are required to be licensed with the Registrar of Contractors and, in most cases, must post a bond with the Arizona Department of Revenue (ADOR).
 Because of the bonding requirements for a new contractor, the online application is not allowed.
+This applies to all types of contracting requiring a TPT license including speculative builders.
 The Arizona Joint Tax Application (JT-1) used to apply for a TPT License (and other licenses) may be accessed by clicking the link below.

 For questions regarding any content provided on this page, please contact Tax Policy at [email protected].